A Century of Improving Mental Health Care at Michigan

 A century ago, in a simple brick and wood edifice that cost $50,000 to build, several U-M faculty members and nurses strived to care for an unending stream of desperate patients while knowing virtually nothing about what caused psychiatric disorders, and with no way to evaluate underlying brain functions.
-Today, several hundred U-M faculty and hundreds of nurses, social workers, therapists, and trainees of all kinds make powerful, tangible differences in the lives of thousands of patients in the Department of Psychiatry and the Depression Center in the Rachel Upjohn Building.
+Today, several hundred U-M faculty and hundreds of nurses, social workers, therapists, and trainees of all kinds make powerful, tangible differences in the lives of thousands of patients in the Department of Psychiatry in the Rachel Upjohn Building.

 For patients — most of whom are now treated on an outpatient basis — the U-M Department of Psychiatry has become a place where true healing from frightening and disturbing psychiatric disorders can and does happen, and where hope and compassion are buoyed by science.

 — adapted from Whitley Hill with Laura Hirshbein, Medicine at Michigan

 For even more, check out the complete history of the department written for the University’s bicentennial celebration, also completed by Laura Hirshbein, faculty member and medical historian.